 Setting Description Name Enter a name for the operator to log in with.

-Setting Description Password Enter a password for the operator to log in with.
+Password Enter a password for the operator to log in with.
 Password confirm Confirm the password.
-Security Level Select a Security Level for the operator.
-An operator with a Security Level of: Security Admin can perform any action, perform provisioning and define a new operator of any permission level.
-Only Security Admin can make changes to any ARM credentials such as node credentials or ARM Router/Configurator credentials.
-Admin can perform any action and provisioning but cannot define new operators Monitor (read-only) cannot perform provisioning or apply any actions.
+Security Policies Select one of the following three default 'Security Policies' or select a customized Security Policy you made in the Security Policies page as shown in Customizing Security Policies on page 193.
+Admin can perform any action and provisioning but cannot define new operators.
+Security admin can perform any action, perform provisioning and define a new operator of any permission level.
+Only 'Security admin' can make changes to any ARM credentials such as node credentials or ARM Router/Configurator credentials.
+Monitor (read-only) cannot perform provisioning or apply any actions.
 They cannot, moreover, view information under Settings > Administration.
 License, Security, Certificates, Authentication and Credentials information is only available for viewing and editing to the operator with Security Admin or Admin privileges.
 Access to view this information by the operator whose security level is Monitor is restricted using the REST API as well.
+Note that a Security Policy defines the operator's Security Level.
+For more information about Security Policies, see Customizing Security Policies on page 193.